-Also, you cannot file another extension, or transfer, or change of status to some other visa category as your are currently “Out of Status“.
+You cannot file another H1B extension, or transfer, or change of status to some other visa category as you are currently “Out of Status” after H1B transfer denial.

-Even if you file an H1b extension or transfer now, it will be rejected as you filed it on the day when your status was “Out of status”.
+If you file an H1B extension or transfer now requesting an extension of your stay in the US, it will be rejected as you filed it on the day when your status was “Out of status”.

 But, unlawful presence will not start as the I-94 has not expired.